2. Submission of an application for an entry visa (D visa)

 All of the following conditions must also be met before an applicant can be granted an entry visa:

-- The applicant must document his or her identity by presenting a valid passport or other approved travel document, cf. the Immigration Act section 8 first paragraph.
+- The applicant must present a valid passport or other approved travel document, cf. the Immigration Act section 8 first paragraph.

 - Grounds must not exist for rejection or expulsion.